-Both views are popular today.
-Liberals seem obsessively focused on political rights– they seem very attached to the Fourteenth Amendment–while some conservatives question the whole notion, Second Amendment excepted.
+Though disputes about civil rights continue, the debate quickly widens to broader philosophical outlooks.
+Liberals seem obsessively focused on rights protecting individuals from tradition– they seem very attached to the Fourteenth Amendment–while some conservatives question the whole notion of rights, unless one mentions the Second Amendment.
 The exercise has the air of “how many angels can dance on the head of a pin” because it hangs on the skyhook of positive law, ignoring the essential question.
 Forget any particular argument about a particular right.
 Consider the reductio ad absurdum that rights are whatever we decide them to be.
 Whether that “we” is the majority, or tradition, or judicial fiat hardly matters.
-For if rights are reversible by political or social action, if they have no deeper root than whatever source we choose to legitimize them, they can never be appealed to as a warrant for a more fundamental legitimacy than any alternative.
+For if rights are reversible by political or social desire, if they have no deeper root than whatever arbitrary and fickle source we choose to legitimize them, they can never be appealed to as a warrant for foundational protection, and they carry no more legitimacy than any alternative.
 Gay marriage rights advocates can respond to those who defend traditional marriage that they favor a new tradition.
 Should their opponents argue that the states should have decided the issue in their legislatures, the reformers can point out that federal law now rules.
 Custom replaces custom.
 Law replaces law.
 Current values win.
-When rights are so reduced in their power to warrant public goodness claims, what foundational power can they exert?
+Was it the will of the revered founders of constitutional democracy that rights be worth less than the parchment they were written on?
+When they are so reduced in their power to endorse public goods, what foundational power can rights exert to shape public morality?

 Historically, the mushiness of such efforts has been recognized, but the alternative is no better.
-As thinkers in the seventeenth century found themselves forced to abandon authority as the basis of morality, they sought a replacement in reason and experience.
-This movement is modernism (see “Modernism’s Midwives”).
+As thinkers in the seventeenth century found themselves forced to abandon authority as the basis of all truth and goodness claims, they sought a replacement axiom for public morality.
+This movement is modernism.
 But the nature of these replacement warrants for goodness claims was fundamentally different from authority.
 The new warrants were individual means of knowing truth and goodness, and so the locus of moral power shifted to the individual.
-The primary challenge was to reestablish a foundation for social order in the wake of the fifteen-decade bloodbath that was the Protestant Reformation (see “Premodern Authority”), so early modern thinkers focused on finding some means to justify law without relying on authority.
+The primary challenge was to reestablish a foundation for social order in the wake of the bloodbath that was the Protestant Reformation, so early modern thinkers focused on finding some means to justify law without relying on authority (see “Modernism’s Midwives”).
 Their search was channeled by the ad hoc intellectual tools they had at hand to replace the timeless traditions of authority.
-Theorists settled on two replacements over the course of two bloody centuries: reasoning about the root of political affiliation based on an examination of experience.
+Theorists settled on two replacements over the course of two bloody centuries: universal reasoning about the root of political affiliation based on an examination of individual experience.
 But this solution was twisted by the dismal conditions of its origins, for the cultural climate of war of all against all had formed the basis of these intellectuals’ experience.
 It is understandable that they cobbled together the justification they chose, but that makes it no less regrettable (see “Why Invent a Social Contract?”).
 They fabricated a function for law out of whole cloth, one that gave due deference to the individual.
 More than due deference.
 The social contract theorists, born into a tradition of absolute authority now in chaos, chose to give absolute power to the individuals who now could rise out of the ruins and create a state from nothing more directive than their individual will and nothing more permanent than majority desire.

 If you have followed the story thus far, you might be justifiably suspicious of any set of needs handed down, as it were, from on high.
-Why accept them on authority?
-What about modernist warrants of reason and experience and the autonomy of the individual that allows each to choose for herself?
+Why accept them on anyone’s authority?
+What about modernist warrants of universal reason and individual experience and the autonomy of the individual that allows each to choose for herself?
 That is a fair question, but its answer stipulates an appeal to your own reasoning for justification for common human needs rather than sacred dogma or cultural tradition.
 I have always objected to the truism, “Well, everybody’s different.”
 That is surely true in regard to their tastes and desires.
 But both reasoning and experience tells me that at a deeper level, everybody is the same, and just as that fundamental shared nature imposes common nutritional needs on us all, so too does it grant us a common reasoning faculty to make sense of varied experience and communicate it to each other.
 We have abundant proof of that contention, from ordinary language’s ability to communicate differing experience to mathematics’ claim to universal logic.
 But perhaps we might find sufficient proof by examining the ubiquity and power of simple choice in each of our lives.
-No one can rob you of your natural human freedom, the power to recognize choice in the welter of experience.
-That uniquely human ability forms the basis for the preferential freedom that assigns moral value to our options so as to prefer those we think best.
 The mental operation of recognizing options, weighing them, and choosing the best or least worst must always be profoundly rational (see “The Tyranny of Rationality”).
 This is the nature of moral autonomy, a peculiarly human process that relies on reasoning about experience for its power.
 It defines our humanity and shapes culture and government as conduits for fulfilling the needs it identifies.

 Notice that the kinds of needs I am talking about are distinguishable from other human desires by their unique nature.
 They are invariably universal, transcultural, and timeless and they conduce to flourishing.
-Though they facilitate other desires, their satisfaction is also terminal: we want them for their own sakes.
-Since they derive from the species-specific nature of the human person, they have always existed in every culture for every human person.
-Their satisfaction is a matter of necessity, for failure substantially diminishes a complete human life.
+They are also incommensurable, all being necessary for functionality, while being at the same time mutally reinforcing.
+Though they facilitate the satisfaction of other desires, they also form ends in themselves: we want them for their own sakes.
+Since they derive from the species-specific nature of the human being, they have always existed in every culture for every person.
+Their satisfaction is necessary, for failure substantially diminishes a complete human life.
 That does not mean, unfortunately, that persons invariably pursue their satisfaction successfully, for identifying their instantiation in the helter skelter of ordinary life requires both thoughtfulness and persistence and often a temperance to resist more immediate desires.
-It also requires a prudential and hypothetical arbitration of true goods so as to recognize a final quality of human needs: they are incommensurable.
-They cannot be ranked or ordered or long neglected, which means the prudential arbitration of preference must frequently say no to not only unwise desires but also quite needed ones in favor of others more necessary at the moment.
+It also requires a prudential and hypothetical arbitration of true goods so as to recognize both their incommensurability and their urgency in daily experience.
+Though they present themselves variably as experience reveals their presence to natural freedom and though we seek to respond to them idiosyncratically, true needs cannot be ranked or ordered or long neglected, which means the prudential arbitration of preference must frequently say no not only to unwise desires but also quite needed ones in favor of others more necessary at the moment.
 Who hasn’t had to push through work when tired or study when called to play?
 This pursuit of the totum bonum, the real goods that accrue to good choosing, is the essence of the universal moral system first sketched out by Aristotle over two thousand years ago called virtue ethics (“A Virtue Ethics Primer”).
 While you might think such a span of time and such a diversity of cultures might produce a list of needs too lengthy or too general to be of much help, the opposite is true once you strip away the cultural instantiations that we frequently mistake for the needs themselves.
-You could complie a list for yourself in short order by applying the criteria listed above.
+You could compile a list for yourself in short order by applying the criteria listed above.
 The totum bonum of human flourishing you might compile would look much like these: